Every year the Historic Waterfront Association organizes citizens of Coupeville and Island County as Community Care team members.

 THANKS ONE AND ALL!

-Special NOTE: Jackie Henderson, long time Executive Director of Island County Human Services retired in December.
+Special NOTE: Jackie Henderson, long time Executive Director of Island County Human Services retired in December 2020.
 Jackie has put the needs of others in the forefront of her life as a public servant to Island County citizens.
 We are fortunate Jackie’s office and the County Seat are here in Coupeville.
 It’s been an honor to work with her.
 We wish her a wonderful retirement.
 Thank you Jackie!
+Long time employee Linda Richards is the new director of the Island County Human Services.

 Message from Jackie, just before her retirement, at the December 2020 Community Care drop off